Juvenile Indigent Defense Delivery System

 Texas provides counsel to indigent youth through a county-based system that includes contract attorneys, assigned panel attorneys, and public defender offices.
 The Texas Indigent Defense Commission was established by statute and provides funding to counties that meet the Commission’s standards for indigent defense, which are ratified by the Texas Judicial Counsel.
 In addition, the Commission monitors adherence to these standards and provides “financial and technical support to counties to develop and maintain” their indigent defense systems.

 Texas youth have a right to a trial by jury, which he or she may waive.
 Tex.
 Fam.
-Code § 54.03(c).
+Code Ann. § 54.03(c).

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
 Texas does not have specific juvenile court rules at the statewide level, but court rules for other proceedings (such as the Rules of Appellate Procedure) may apply in juvenile court proceedings.
 In addition, local court rules may apply depending on the district.